 "Rubellite" (6.45ct., Inert, SI <0)

 Bi-Color: A single Tourmaline crystal can have 2 colors that exist separately rather than blended.
 Crystals can either grow with a central core of one color and outer rim of another color (as in the slice pictured below left), or with bands of different color along the crystal shaft (represented center and right).
 Any combination of colors is possible.
 The most frequently seen bi-color gem is “watermelon” Tourmaline, in which pink or red color meets green color.
-Bi-color Tourmalines can show different magnetic responses within the same gem, with pink/red sections tending to be the more weakly magnetic, or diamagnetic.
+Bi-color Tourmalines can show different magnetic responses within the same gem, with pink/red sections tending to be the least magnetic, or diamagnetic.